Danielle Fishel: 2013–present: Current work

 In an episode that aired January 9, 2018, she competed against actor Jonathan Lipnicki on TBS's Drop the Mic.

 She has hosted the Boy Meets World rewatch podcast Pod Meets World with Rider Strong and Will Friedle since 2022.

+In 2025, she competed on season 34 of Dancing with the Stars, being eliminated from the show on November 4, 2025, coming in 8th.

 Personal life

 At age 27, Fishel began attending California State University, Fullerton (CSUF), graduating in 2013.
 During her university studies, she became a math tutor, leading her to meet fellow student Tim Belusko.
-After over three years of dating, she became engaged to Belusko in May 2012.
-They married on October 19, 2013 in Los Angeles.
-Savage and Home Improvement cast member Jonathan Taylor Thomas were said to be in attendance at her Los Angeles wedding.
-In May 2016, it was reported that she had filed for divorce in 2015.
-The divorce was final in March 2016.
+After over three years' dating, she became engaged to Belusko in May 2012.
+They married in Los Angeles on October 19, 2013, and Ben Savage and Home Improvement cast member Jonathan Taylor Thomas were said to be in attendance.
+In May 2016, it was reported that she had filed for divorce the previous year; this was final in March 2016.

+In December 2007, Fishel was arrested on a drunk driving warrant.
+She was released from jail shortly after her arrest.

 On July 4, 2017, toward the end of episode #303 of his podcast Get Up On This, Jensen Karp announced that he was dating Fishel.
-On March 22, 2018, Fishel and Karp got engaged.
-They married on November 4, 2018.
-Fishel announced in January 2019 that she and Karp were expecting their first child in July 2019.
-On July 1, 2019, Fishel and Karp announced that Fishel gave birth to a boy in June 2019, almost one month early, via Instagram post.
-In August 2021, Fishel gave birth to their second son.
+On March 22, 2018, the couple were engaged and married on November 4.
+Their first son was born on June 24, 2019, arriving a month early.
+He spent three weeks in the neonatal intensive care unit.
+Fishel said that fluid was found in his lungs that had not been present prior to that.
+Fishel and Karp had a second son on August 29, 2021.

+On August 19, 2024, Fishel announced on her podcast, Pod Meets World, that she had been diagnosed with breast cancer.